pingcap/docs-cn/sql-statements/sql-statement-create-index.md

 * `FULLTEXT`, `HASH` and `SPATIAL` indexes are not supported.
 * Descending indexes are not supported (similar to MySQL 5.7).
-* Adding the primary key constraint to a table is not supported by default.
-You can enable the feature by setting the `alter-primary-key` configuration item to `true`.
-For details, see [alter-primary-key](/tidb-configuration-file.md#alter-primary-key).
+* Adding the primary key of the `CLUSTERED` type to a table is not supported.
+For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 ## See also